chaisql/chai/rfcs/001_context.md

 ## General approach

-I would like to avoid context pollution as much as possible, but without restricting the user flexibility.
-It is important to be able to control and cancel operations but I also believe that there are times where we don't really care about that.
+I would like to avoid context pollution as much as possible, but without restricting user flexibility.
+It is important to be able to control and cancel operations but I also believe that there are times where we don't care about that.
-I want Genji to be simple to use and intuitive, and for that I prefer to expand a bit more the surface API, rather than making the existing ones more complete and complex.
+I want Genji to be simple to use and intuitive, and for that, I prefer to expand a bit more the surface API, rather than making the existing ones more complete and complex.
-The purpose of this RFC is not to describe in details how each individual operation should be cancelled but rather which APIs should expect a context parameter.
+The purpose of this RFC is not to describe in detail how each operation should be canceled but rather which APIs should expect a context parameter.

 ## Genji package and database lifecycle

 ### Open and New

-Opening a database relies on IO and should be cancelable, but after that operation is completed the database handle itself is long lived and should not be cancelable, but closable with the `Close()` method.
+Opening a database relies on IO and should be cancelable, but after that operation is completed the database handle itself is long-lived and should not be cancelable, but closable with the `Close()` method.
 However, most of the time, we don't care about how long it takes.

 We currently have two ways of opening a database: